 This zucchini fries recipe is oven-baked, and we use no oil.
 As for the coating, using almond flour and parmesan make this easy zucchini recipe very low in carbs.
 One serving of about 10 zucchini fries provides:

-Other Delicious Snacks Recipes You Might Like:
+Other Delicious Zucchini Recipes You Might Like:

 Paleo & Keto Crispy Baked Zucchini Fries